FuelLabs/sway/docs/src/introduction/overview.md

 ### Deploy `counter_contract` To Your Local Fuel Node

+> **Note**
+> If you want to deploy your contract to the testnet instead of to a local Fuel node, check out the [Developer Quickstart](https://fuellabs.github.io/fuel-docs/master/developer-quickstart.html).

 To deploy `counter_contract` on your local Fuel node, open a new terminal tab and run the following command from the root of the `wallet_contract` directory:

 ```sh